 Batman Begins: The movie is more than just about the Bat of Gotham.

-What do you think makes Batman Begins so damn good?
+What do you think makes Batman Begins so remarkable?
 Comment below and let us know.